- This event has passed.

-Nothing will stop GBA from its annual field trip to Allegheny Mountain Hardwood Flooring (AMHF), only this time it will be a little different.
-Every year, we love to get an in-depth look at this family operation in Emlenton, PA.
-The 3-part tour is normally done in person but this year, we’ll use technology to navigate our tour of the Hickman family’s FSC-certified forest, sawmill and flooring plant.
+Nothing will stop the GBA from its annual field trip to Allegheny Mountain Hardwood Flooring (AMHF), only this time it will be a little different.
+Every year we love to get an in-depth look at this family operation in Emlenton, PA.
+The three-part tour is normally done in person, but this year we will use technology to navigate our tour of the Hickman family’s FSC-certified forest, sawmill and flooring plant.

-Event participants will learn about the benefits of wood products, understand the different local species used in the AMHF operations, and discover what makes Pennsylvania’s forests so special, and so vulnerable.
+Event participants will learn about the benefits of wood products, understand the different local species used in the AMHF operations, and discover what makes Pennsylvania’s forests so specia and so vulnerable.

 Architects, specifiers, designers, contractors, sustainable materials enthusiasts, building owners, university students, and sustainability consultants will all enjoy getting an inside look at this family operation.